rweigel/phys260/Capacitance/Capacitance.md

 <img src="figures/Parallel_Plate.svg" height="200px">

-1. How will the charges be distributed on each of the plates?
+1. How will the charges be distributed on the plates?
 That is, how much charge is on each of the four large faces with area $A$?
 Assume the charges are uniformly distributed on these four faces and that no charge appears on the thin edge faces with thickness $t$.

    \ifsolutions
    {\bf Answer}: The charges will move to the inner faces, as shown in the following diagram.
-Electric field vectors for the positive and negative charges are shown.
+Electric field vectors associated with the positive and negative charges are shown.

    <img src="figures/Parallel_Plate_Fields.svg"/>
    \else